boltops-tools/sonic/README.md

 * [jq](https://stedolan.github.io/jq/manual/) - a lightweight and flexible command-line JSON processor

-If you are also using the `exec` and `run` commands, then you will need to ensure that [jq](https://stedolan.github.io/jq/) is installed on all of your ECS container instances.
+If you are also using the `ecs-exec` and `ecs-run` commands, then you will need to ensure that [jq](https://stedolan.github.io/jq/) is installed on all of your ECS container instances.
 If you are only using the `sonic ssh` command then you do not need the jq dependency.

 ## Usage